HeRAMS-WHO/herams-i18n/docs/index.rst

 HeRAMS Administration
 =====================

 This chapter provides an overview of the admin pages in HeRAMS and offers step-by-step instructions for common tasks performed by advanced users (e.g. *Workspace owners* and *Project admins*).
 The first part of the chapter focuses on user management.
-It provides an overview of the default `User roles`_ used through the platform followed by detailed description on how to add users to workspaces and projects.
+It provides an overview of the default `User roles`_ used throughout the platform followed by a detailed description on how to add users to workspaces and projects.
 The remaining parts of this chapter focuses on more advanced topics and are intended to guide *Project admins* on how to administer a project locally.

 .. note:: Access to different parts of the admin interface depends on your function and role.
-If you require your permissions to be changed, kindly contact your *Project admin* or send an email to `HeRAMS Support Team <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation of why you would like your access permissions to altered.
+If you require your permissions to be changed, kindly contact your *Project admin* or send an email to `HeRAMS Support Team <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation of why you would like your access permissions to be altered.

 User Management
 ---------------